Topic: Dividend Stocks

 Borrow money to invest and you could benefit in these three ways:

-• Borrowing to invest can cut your tax bill: Borrowing to invest in dividend stocks can be a highly effective tax shelter.
+• Borrowing to invest can cut your tax bill: Borrowing to invest in Canadian dividend stocks can be a highly effective tax shelter.
 That’s because you can deduct 100% of your interest expense against your current income.

 Borrowing to invest in dividend stocks can pay off—but it’s not without risks